simonesarti/PDFcomposer/README.md

 # PDFcomposer

 A script that allows you to freely interleave and concatenate the pages (single pages or page ranges) of many PDFs into a new single PDF file.

-It can also be used to extract a subset of pages from a single PDF file.
+It can also be used to extract one or more subsets of pages from a single PDF file.

 ## how to run
 ```